Same-sex marriage in Australia: South Australia

 In South Australia, the Statutes Amendment (Domestic Partners) Act 2006 (Number 43), which took effect 1 June 2007, amended 97 acts, dispensing with the term "de facto" and categorising couples as "domestic partners".
-This meant same-sex couples and any two people who live together are covered by the same laws.
-In December 2016, the Parliament passed a law which creates a relationship register for same-sex couples and recognises the relationships of same-sex couples who had married or entered into an official union in other states and nations.
+This means that de facto same-sex and opposite-sex couples are covered by the same laws.
+In December 2016, the South Australia Parliament passed a law which created a relationship register for same-sex couples and recognises the relationships of same-sex couples who have married or entered into an official union in other states and nations.
 This law went into effect on 1 August 2017.
 Prior to that reform, same-sex couples could make a written agreement called a "domestic partnership agreement" about their living arrangements.
-This may be prepared at any time and is legal from the time it is made, but must meet other requirements, such as joint commitments, before being recognised as domestic partners.
+This may be prepared at any time and is legal from the time it is made, but must meet other requirements, such as joint commitments, before being legally recognised.